 Let your dákos sit for a little, the more the juices penetrate the bread the more tasty it becomes.
-For an extra touch of color, garnish with a sprig of sea fennel.

 As an alternative, break up your rusk or dried bread and put the pieces at the bottom of your salad bowl when you make a Real Greek Salad.
 Then enjoy all the concentrated flavor in every bite of that bread!

 Share your own Tragano Greek Organics recipes with us in our comments section.
 Tag your photos with #ZelosGreekArtisan for a chance to be featured on our social media pages!